alicemunsal/dohex/DoHex2.md

 Developers dont much to learn about

 Reflecting this selections and drawings into code is considered as the part of the design process

+Direct writing instead of thinking about structring your classes and naming

 we can start with monolith and split them into microservices programming is organizing thinking with diagrams, bunch of boxes and lines.